devchallenges-io/curriculum/3-javascript/1-javascript/14-oop.md

 - Encapsulate try/catch blocks within methods to manage exceptions locally.
 - Create custom error types by extending the default `Error` class for more specific error contexts.
 - Use descriptive error messages that detail the nature and location of the problem.

-By incorporating these best practices consistently throughout your JavaScript codebase, you establish a strong foundation for future development and collaboration.
-The result is a more structured, efficient approach to Object-Oriented Programming that benefits developers at all experience levels.

 ## Conclusion